Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 Check Your Elastic

 If the elastic at the hem starts to go limp and loose, the cover is past its useful life.
-A blown elastic means the cover won’t stay on your pack in the wind, putting you right back at square one.
+A blown elastic means the cover will not stay on your pack in the wind, putting you right back at square one.

 Before Your Next Rain Hike: A Quick Check